-7. Relationship Between Section 415 Limit and Compensation Earnable Limit may apply to a Member and the Code Section 415 limit may not apply.
+7. Relationship Between Section 415 Limit and Compensation Earnable Limit

+The limits of Code Section 415 and Code Section 401(a)(17) are separate and independent.
+Each limit is operated according to its own rules and applies separately.
+Therefore, the Annual Compensation Earnable Limit may apply to a Member and the Code Section 415 limit may not apply.
 Similarly, the Code Section 415 limit may apply to a Member and the Annual Compensation Earnable Limit may not apply.
 Also, both of these limits may apply to the same Member.